ArroyoAndre/covidsimulation/README.md

 # covidsimulation
-Covid Epidemics Simulation with Simpy
+Covid Epidemics Simulation - Individual-based dynamic model in python and cython with Simpy

 # Instructions
 1. Clone this repo